 - Long-term interest rates must be within 2% of the three lowest interest rates in the EU.

-The United Kingdom and Denmark do not use the euro, and are not required to be a part of the eurozone.
+Denmark doesn’t use the euro, and is not required to be a part of the eurozone.

 Sweden does not belong to the eurozone but must join in the future, according to the terms of the treaty.